Water Softeners and Filtration

 Mechanical filtration provides a physical barrier that collects larger and more obvious debris and particles from your water supply.
 On the other hand, chemical filtration utilizes simple chemical reactions on water passing through a carbon block to remove smaller contaminant that mechanical filters cannot.
 Click here for more information on water filtration

-THE HIGHEST QUALITY PLUMBING IN TEMECULA AND MURRIETA
+THE HIGHEST QUALITY TEMECULA PLUMBING SERVICE SERVING INLAND EMPIRE AND RIVERSIDE COUNTY

 So Cal Services has a highly trained and skilled staff of experienced technicians to service all of your plumbing and HVAC needs.
 If you’re looking for the highest quality water softening and filtration systems, you can count on us.